yagarea/ggu.cz/_members/tomas-slama.md

   - { title: "github", link: "github.com/xiaoxiae/" }
 ---

-I like coffee, climbing and coding.
+I like coffee, climbing, coding and the person on the left.